socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->

+Deployment diagrams have a log history:

 * IBM ADS and System Integration/Global Services Method
 * Unified Modeling Language (UML) <!-- deployment diagrams, since Version n.m -->
 * C4 Model, as a later addition (not part of the original four C).

-See for instance the book chapter "Architectural Knowledge in an SOA Infrastructure Reference Architecture" ([PDF](http://soadecisions.org/download/SOAD-4AKMBookv11.pdf)).
+See the book chapter "Architectural Knowledge in an SOA Infrastructure Reference Architecture" for motivation and usage in context ([PDF](http://soadecisions.org/download/SOAD-4AKMBookv11.pdf)).

 <!-- TODO bibtex, also see https://www.ifi.uzh.ch/dam/jcr:00000000-6e46-e644-0000-00004804109f/Reading.zip (ADS and more) -->